physionetchallenges/physionetchallenges.github.io/2023/submissions/index.md

 - `remove_data.py`: Remove the binary signal data, i.e., the EEG recordings.
 Usage: run `python remove_data.py -i input_folder -o output_folder` to copy the labels and metadata from `input_folder` to `output_folder`.
 - `remove_labels.py`: Remove the labels.
 Usage: run `python remove_labels.py -i input_folder -o output_folder` to copy the data and metadata from `input_folder` to `output_folder`.
-- `truncate_data.py`: Truncate the EEG recordings.
-Usage: run `python truncate_data.py -i input_folder -o output_folder -k 12` to truncate the EEG recordings to 12 hours.
+- `truncate_data.py`: Truncate the recordings.
+Usage: run `python truncate_data.py -i input_folder -o output_folder -t 12` to truncate the recordings to 12 hours.
 We will run your trained models on data with 12, 24, 48, and 72 hours of data.

 __What computational resources will my entry have?__